4.5

 At the successful conclusion of this webinar, you will learn the following knowledge and skills:

-• Why “holding safety, health and well-being” of public is so important in preventing disasters.
+• Why is the "holding safety, health, and well-being" of the public crucial in preventing disasters?

-• How not holding “safety paramount” was the main cause of tragic explosion of the Shuttle Challenger during its lunch.
+• How not holding "safety paramount" was the leading cause of the tragic explosion of the Shuttle Challenger during its lunch.

 • How engineers can convince managers to also “hold safety paramount.”

-• How space shuttle Challenger disaster could have been prevented if the managers considered “safety” to be of paramount importance.
+• NASA could have prevented the space shuttle Challenger disaster if the managers had considered "safety" paramount.

 • How “group think” can blind engineers to “hold safety paramount.”